gamercade-io/gamercade_console/gamercade_console/README.md

 Then, compile it to Wasm.
 You must then bundle your game with any related art assets via the [Gamercade Editor](https://github.com/gamercade-io/gamercade_editor).

-## Steps to Bundle & Export a game:

-1. Open the Editor.
-2. On the File menu, click "Select game .wasm."
-Find and locate your previously exported .wasm file.
-3. On the File menu, click "Export game" and export.
+## Running a game via CLI

-You can now play the game by opening it up via the Console.
+You can also pass the argument `-g [PATH OF .gcrom]` to automatically load and launch a single player game via the command line.

 ## Default Controls: